 It’s said that anything can happen in a New York minute.
 While you may want to hit the concrete jungle at full speed, on your first day we suggest you take it a little easy and pace yourself.
 Drop off your bags, freshen up, put on comfortable walking shoes, and hit the town for some serious city exploration.

-Visitors to New York love the incredible shopping experience the city provides.
+New York is known for many things – shopping in the city being one of them.
 When you’re ready for the retail therapy, hop on the subway and make your way to SoHo, the metropolis’ retail hub.
 Here you’ll find a concentration of internationally recognised labels, flagship shops of every major luxury brand, small boutiques run by local designers, and street vendors hawking their handmade arts and crafts along the sidewalk.

 If you need a refreshment or a respite for your tired legs, explore the newly opened Essex Market on the corner of Essex and Delancey Streets.
 There’s often live entertainment in the mezzanine level that showcases New York City’s local talent.
 If you’ve got a sweet tooth you need to pacify, Sugar Sweet Sunshine’s cupcakes and banana pudding hit all the right spots.
 They have a booth inside the Essex Market, as well as a stand alone shop on nearby Rivington Street.

-Venture into the densely populated Chinatown neighbourhood and gawk at the frenetic life on its streets.
+Venture into the densely populated Chinatown neighbourhood and find yourself amazed at the frenetic life on its streets.
 From produce vendors shouting their prices to passers by to the urgent whispers of illicit knock-off handbag dealers, Chinatown assaults the senses.
-With its whole roasted chickens dangling from the windows, fresh fish and seafood sitting on dripping beds of ice, and the undeniable scent (or stench depending on which camp you fall under) of fresh cut durian fruit, a walk in Chinatown truly is an experience to savour.
+With its whole roasted chickens dangling from the windows, fresh fish and seafood sitting on dripping beds of ice, and the undeniable scent (or stench depending on which camp you fall under) of fresh-cut durian fruit, a walk in Chinatown truly is an experience to savour.

 From the Staten Island Ferry terminal, hop on the ferry to Staten Island.
 Don’t worry, we’re not suggesting you actually visit Staten Island when you’ve got all of Manhattan island to discover.
 Simply ride the free ferry to Staten Island, get off, go through the terminal, and hop back on the ferry returning to Manhattan.
 Why do this you ask?
 Because the free ferry passes the Statue of Liberty each way and offers you up close views of the Lady.
 If you manage to catch an evening ferry, you’ll be treated with gorgeous sunset photos on the water.

-If you’re in the mood to be impressed by some art, make your way to either perimeter of Central Park.
-Choose between the Metropolitan Museum of Art, which houses a staggering 5,000 years worth of art, the American Museum of Natural History, the Guggenheim, the Frick Collection, the Neue Galerie, and many more.
+If you’re in the mood to see some art, make your way to either perimeter of Central Park.
+Choose between the Metropolitan Museum of Art, which houses a staggering 5,000 years worth of art, the American Museum of Natural History, the Guggenheim, the Frick Collection, the Neue Galerie and many more.

-For your last night in the big city, head into the chaotic bright lights of Times Square and catch a Broadway show.
+For the last night of your long weekend in New York, head into the chaotic bright lights of Times Square and catch a Broadway show.
 If you didn’t plan in advance, TKTS offers hugely discounted same-day tickets to a number of Tony award winning plays and musicals.
 The busy ticketing booth also offers seats to a few offbeat shows, including cabarets and stand-up comedy.
-Sorry, Hamilton tickets are obviously not available here.
+(Sorry though, Hamilton tickets are obviously not available here.)